 Facts About Falls

 According to the Centers for Disease Control and Prevention (CDC), falls among older adults are the leading cause of both fatal and non-fatal unintentional injuries in the United States.
 Falling is also the leading cause of emergency department visits for people in this age range.

-One out of three older people fall each year, but fewer than half tell their doctor and falling.
+One out of three older people fall each year, but fewer than half tell their doctor about falling.
 This doubles the chance of falling again.
 The average hospital cost for a fall injury is over $30,000 and more than 95% of hip fractures are caused by falling.
 Based on data from the 2014 Vermont Behavioral Risk Factor Surveillance Survey: